steadylearner/blog/posts/Docker/How to use Docker commands.md

 $apt-get --assume-yes git-core
 ```

-It will install git and verify it installed and its version with this.
+This will install Git and verify that it is installed and its version:

 ```console
 $git --version
 ```

-Then, get your GitHub user name and email from your local machine.
+Then, get your GitHub username and email from your local machine:

 ```console
 $git config --get user.name
 $git config --get user.email
 ```

-Use them in the docker container to use Git inside of it.
+Use them in the Docker container to operate Git inside:

 ```console
 $git config --global user.name yourname
 $git config --global user.name youremail
 ```

-Use the same command(--get) before to verify them in your Docker container.
+Make use of the same command (--get) before checking them in your Docker container.

-Test git clone work to download files from your previous GitHub repositories.
+Test Git clone work to download files from your previous GitHub repositories.
+For example, clone [steadylearner/docker-examples](http://github.com/steadylearner/docker-examples) repository with this:

-For example, clone steadylearner/docker-examples repository with this.
+[comment]: # (Apenas adicionei um link para o repositório)

 ```console
 $git clone https://github.com/steadylearner/docker-examples.git